-- 1. GREASE DUCT: A continuously welded, liquidtight L-shaped duct system with horizontal and vertical shafts constructed of 16 GA sheet steel or 18 GA stainless steel with outside dimensions of max.
-52in. high x 52-in. wide and a maximum cross-section area of 2704 in2.
+1. GREASE DUCT: А continuously welded. liquidtight L-shaped duct system with horizontal and vertical shafts constructed of 16 GA sheet steel or 18 GA stainless steel with outside dimensions of max.
+52-in. high x 52-in. wide and a maximum cross-section area of 2704 in.
 When required, equip the duct with a clean-out access door.
 Construct the duct using sections affixed to each other with seams.
-Reinforce the duct to IMC or NFPA 96 requirements designed to carry the weight of the grease duct assembly covered with insulation under a fire load equivalent to UL 1978 exposure and the ASTM E 119 time-temperature curve.
-Duct to be rigidly supported in accordance with IMC or - NFPA 96 requirements and as specified in Item 6. - 2.
+Reinforce the duct to IMC or NFPA 96 requirements designed to carry the weight of the grease duct assembly covered with insulation under a fire load equivalent to

+UL 1978 exposure and the ASTM E 119 time-temperature curve.
+Duct to be rigidly supported in accordance with IMC or NFPA 96 requirements and as specified in Item 6.

 INSULATION: Use nom.
 1-1/2-in. thick, 6-pcf (FyreWrap® EZ 1.5), nom.
 1-1/2-in. thick, 8-pcf (FyreWrap® 1.5), or nom.
 2 in.
 8pcf (FyreWrap® MAX 2.0) blanket made of soluble amorphous wool fibers or calcium magnesium silica fibers.
 Use blanket that is fully encapsulated or single faced with foil-scrim-metallized polyester facing.
+The blanket is installed in min.
+24-in. wide sections.
+Pre-welded or cup head pins (3) and/or min.
+1/2-in. wide nom.
+0.020-in. thick carbon steel bands or min.
+1/2-in. wide nom.
+0.015in, thick stainless steel bands are applied (4) to maintain the blanket up against the duct to reduce sagging and to assist in the installation of vertical sections.
 Wrap the steel duct with one layer of duct wrap (facing exposed) with 3-in. min. overlaps at all joints.
-Install insulation with zero clearance to combustible construction at the overlaps, or in the field between overlaps, with a nom. thickness of 3 in. at the overlap for FyreWrap® EZ

-1.5 or FyreWrap[®] 1.5 application, or a nom. thickness of 4 in. at the overlap for FyreWrap[®] MAX 2.0 application.
-Make the longitudinal overlaps of adjacent blankets (2A) using one of the following three methods as depicted in the drawings:
+Install insulation with a nom, thickness of 3 in. at the overlap for FyreWrap® EZ 1.5 or the FyreWrap® 1.5 application, or a nom. thickness of 4 in. at the overlap for FyreWrap® MAX 2.0 application.
+The wrap system may be installed with zero clearance to combustible construction at the overlaps and in the field between the overlaps.
+Make the transverse overlaps of adjacent blankets (2A) using one of the following three methods as depicted in the drawings:

-- 3-in. overlap telescoping method where each adjacent blanket has one edge exposed and one edge covered by the next blanket, - 3-in. overlap checkerboard pattern where both edges of each alternating blanket are covered by each adjacent blanket whose edges are exposed, or - butt splice with collar method where the blankets are butted together and a 6-in. wide collar of blanket is centered over the butt splice overlapping each adjacent blanket 3-in.
+- \ 3-in. overlap telescoping method where each adjacent blanket has one edge exposed and one edge covered by the next blanket, - \ 3-in. overlap checkerboard pattern where both edges of each alternating blanket are covered by each adjacent blanket whose edges are exposed, or - \ butt splice with collar method where the blankets are butted together and a 6-in. wide collar of blanket is centered over the butt splice overlapping each adjacent blanket 3-in.